A. The maiden describes a restoration of their love relationship.

 a.
 My beloved has gone to his garden, to the beds of spices: Previously in the Song of Solomon (Song of Solomon 4:12, 4:16, and 5:1) the image of the garden was used to represent the sexuality of the maiden.

 i.
 Yet here that image seems out of place; if the beloved had gone to his garden, then why did it seem that the maiden was still searching for him?
 It seems best to regard this as a simple reference to a literal garden.
-The maiden remembered that her beloved would be a familiar outdoor place to feed is flock in the gardens.
+The maiden remembered that her beloved would be in a familiar outdoor place to feed his flock in the gardens.

 ii.
 Interestingly, the maiden’s previous search through the city accomplished nothing and in fact only harmed her.
 Yet when she (in response to the questions from the Daughters of Jerusalem) thought about how wonderful her beloved was and where he might be, she was able to figure it out.

 iii.
 “The bride’s response to the friends’ inquiry assures them that she has not really lost him.
 The anxiety in her dream was without foundation in reality.”
 (Kinlaw)

 iv.
 Her initial reaction to their relationship problems was entirely feeling-based with little or no thought behind the reaction.
 When she began to think through the fundamentals of her relationship (Who is my beloved?
 Where can I find him?), things began to make sense.

 v.
 This reminds us that for success in a Christian marriage, we must think and understand.
 The world relies upon mistaken ideas of romantic love and feelings to make marriage work, and never really makes a person think and understand about marriage.

 b.
 To feed his flock in the gardens, and to gather lilies: When the maiden thought about where her beloved would be, she remembered that he would be doing his work (to feed his flock) and looking for ways to show his love to her (to gather lilies).